 d) First Year Law Students Examinations - "Baby Bar"-All "Special Students" are required to take the First Year Law Students Examination (FYLSX).
 A "Special Student" who is required to take the FYLSX shall not receive credit for any law study until the applicant has passed the examination.
 A "Special Student" who passes the examination within three consecutive administrations of first becoming eligible to take the examination upon completion of one year of law study, shall receive credit for all law study completed to the date of the administration of the examination passed.
-A "Special Student" who does not pass the examination within three consecutive administrations of first becoming eligible to take the examination within three consecutive administrations of first becoming eligible to take the examination within three consecutive administrations of first becoming eligible to take the examination but who subsequently passes the examination shall receive credit for his or her first year of law study only.
+A "Special Student" who does not pass the examination within three consecutive administrations of first becoming eligible to take the examination but who subsequently passes the examination shall receive credit for his or her first year of law study only.